Modified and non-standard vehicles

 - A monocoque construction, where the subframe structure has undergone significant structural change, such as removal and replacement of subframes with structures of a different design, or modification of the subframe rails.

-If you intend to build an individually constructed vehicle, you should contact a VSCCS licensed certifier before you start.
+If you intend to build an individually constructed vehicle, you should contact a VSCCS licensed certifier before you start to obtain an ICV approval number.
 The certifier will probably also require periodic inspections during the build process.

 Once you’ve had all the required inspections and certifications, you can apply for NSW registration for your individually constructed vehicle.